voelkerb/powermeter/README.md

     * Drawbacks:
         * A little bit more expensive (parts around 35€).

+Steps to build your own PowerMeter:
 1. Make the PCB ([Version 1.0](/Schematic/Version_1) or [Version 2.0](/Schematic/Version_2)).
 I recommend to use [JLC](https://jlcpcb.com) as it is super cheap and the quality is still decent.
 2. Buy the parts listed under [BOM](/BOM).
 3. Solder everything together.
 We used a small reflow oven, but it could also be done using a fine soldering iron.
-4. Buy a matchin housing.
+4. Buy a matching housing.
 We highly recommend to use [this one](https://www.conrad.de/de/p/bopla-eletec-se-432-de-cee-stecker-gehaeuse-120-x-65-x-50-abs-polycarbonat-lichtgrau-graphitgrau-1-st-522228.html) as the PCB was specially designed for it, the mounting holes match, and it is safe to use with 230V.
-We also experimented with custom 3D prints (see [CAD](/CAD)) but its at your own risk to do so.
+We also experimented with custom 3D prints (see [CAD](/CAD)) but it's at your own risk to do so.
-5. Wire the plug using the following diagram.
+5. Wire the PowerMeters using the following diagram.

 <img src="/docu/figures/socket.png">

-6. Upload the [firmware](/Firmware/) according to the instructions for you version.
+6. Upload the [firmware](/Firmware) according to the instructions for your version.
+7. Interface with the PowerMeter accordingly as stated [here](/docu/README_Firmware_Cmds.md)

 # Use Cases
 There are plenty of use cases for a smart plug inside a smart home.